bcgov/data-publication/pages/dps_loc.md

 For more information, visit [Location Services](https://www2.gov.bc.ca/gov/content?id=45603554C95E4E5E8C78C16FAF07A1FD).

-For assistance on using these services, please [open a ticket with the Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/7).
+For help using or accessing these services, please [open a ticket with the Data Systems & Services request system](https://dpdd.atlassian.net/servicedesk/customer/portal/1/group/7).

 -------------------------------------------------------